HoGentTIN/infra-labs/assignment/2-cicd.md

     Remark that this is not exactly a full-fledged acceptance test.
 In a real-life application, you would probably launch a test suite that has to be installed on the Jenkins server.

     You could write a bash script that's a bit more useful than the command specified above.
-For example, if the job fails, the console output will not give you any clue into why.
+For example, if the job fails, the console output will not give you any clue as to why.
 In case of a failure to find the expected IP address in the output of `curl`, you could print the actual output on the console.

 5. The Jenkins dashboard should now list both the build and test job.
 Stop and remove the `samplerunning` container and then launch the build job.